-The method of dynamically downscaling GCM output has been used to previously in-41 vestigate precipitation (e.g. Lo et al. 2008; Cheng et al. 2011; Orskaug et al. 2011), however 42 these are often at temporal resolutions of a day, and with horizontal resolutions of 10s of 43 kms, which is not at the resolution of either current NWP models, or at 'storm resolving' 44 resolutions.
-Such resolutions are required to accurately predict small scale intense precipita-45 tion that may be embedded within a larger scale cyclone (Roberts 2008b).
-There have been 46 studies that have used models with storm resolving resolution, e.g. Chan et al. 2014; Kendon 47 et al. 2012 who went down to 1.5km and Mahoney et al. 2013 who went down to 1.3 km.
-48 The results from Chan et al. (2014) and Kendon et al. (2012) showed that, using regionally 49 averaged daily precipitation data, the 1.5 km runs overestimated the number of wet days in 50 the south-east however produced improved intensities than the 12 km run for the summer (June-July-August).
-For winter (December-January-February) the 12 km run was found to produce more realistic regional intensities.
-Statistical downscaling has also been used to gain high resolution precipitation information, however Tryhorn and DeGaetano (2011) suggested that statistical downscaling in climate studies may not be suitable due to suggestions that the dynamics of extra-tropical cyclones may change (Pinto et al. 2007).
+The method of dynamically downscaling GCM output has been used to previously investigate precipitation (e.g. Lo et al., 2008; Cheng et al., 2011; Orskaug et al., 2011); however, these are often at temporal resolutions of a day, and with horizontal resolutions of 10s of kilometres, which is not at the resolution of either current NWP models, or at 'storm resolving' resolutions.
+Such resolutions are required to accurately predict small-scale intense precipitation that may be embedded within a larger scale cyclone (Roberts, 2008b).
+There have been studies that have used models with storm resolving resolution-for example, Chan et al., 2014; Kendon et al., 2012, who went down to 1.5 km and Mahoney et al., 2013, who went down to 1.3 km.
+The results from